gplanchat/php-oop-api/README.md

-# PHP 7+ Object-oriented API for Scalar and Arrays
+# PHP 7+ Object-oriented API for Scalar, String and Arrays

 These documents describes a new API for scalar values in PHP, fully object-oriented, but keeping in mind the interoperability with PHP's historic procedural API.
 This API